cott3/Voxel-Launcher/README.md

 You can download from rleases and install it using the installer.

-The launcher currently **only supports Windows**,cross platform support comeing soon for Linux.
+The launcher currently supports **Windows and Linux** Mac OS support will come soon.

 ---